 - Lastly, we are tracking the most recent stock price gyrations at several previous targets.
-We feature a failing energy storage company, a European venture firm with supposedly dubious ventures and a glass tech company which is attempting to rise from the dead.
+We feature an alleged pump and dump scheme falling, a struggling electric aerial company and an energy storage company.

 Bits and Pieces

-On the other side of the tracks, there were several movements against short-sellers.
-One of the most significant surges was seen in View (VIEW) which went up 70% this week.
-This glass tech company was targeted by Jehoshaphat Research in June of last year due to allegations of a poor business model and weak balance sheet.
+On the other side of the tracks, there were only a few meaningful movements against short-sellers.
+One of the most significant surges was seen in Energy Vault Holdings (NRGV), which jumped over 30% in the past week.
+Initially, it was Culper Research who targeted this energy storage company due to allegations of dubious technology.